Alaska Bucket List: Four Top Destinations You Can’t Miss

 View of the Port on Cruise Ship Parking in Juneau.
 Alaska.

 Another must-see in Juneau is Mendenhall Glacier, the most famous glacier in Alaska.
 Connecting to the Juneau Ice Field, a remnant of the last ice age that measures close to 1,500 square miles, it certainly lives up to the hype.
 Get to the visitor center to see the thirteen-mile-long river of ice and watch giant blue icebergs as they travel toward Mendenhall Lake.
-There are several trails of various difficulty levels you can hike to see waterfalls and salmon streams.
-You will surely encounter wildlife here, too, from black bears to bald eagles.
+You’ll find several trails of various difficulty levels at Mendenhall Glacier, where you can hike to see waterfalls, salmon streams and wildlife like black bears and bald eagles.

 Boats Docked by Cabins Town, Ketchikan, Alaska